NetMQ/NetMQ.ReactiveExtensions/README.md

 subject.OnNext(42); // Sends 42.
 ```

+This is great for a demo, but is not recommended for any real life application.

 For those of us familiar with Reactive Extensions (RX), `Subject<T>` is a combination of a publisher and a subscriber.
 If we are running a real-life application, we should separate out the publisher and the subscriber, because this means we can create the connection earlier which makes the transport setup more deterministic:

 ```csharp